cosmos/cosmos-sdk/docs/architecture/adr-040-storage-and-smt-state-commitments.md

 One of the Stargate core features are snapshots and fast sync delivered in the `/snapshot` package.
 Currently this feature is implemented through IAVL.
 Many underlying DB engines support snapshotting.
 Hence, we propose to reuse that functionality and limit the supported DB engines to ones which support snapshots (Badger, RocksDB, ...) using a _copy on write_ mechanism (we can't create a full copy - it would be too big).

-The number of snapshots should be configurable by user (eg: 10 past versions - one every 100 blocks).
+New snapshot will be created in every `EndBlocker`.
+The number of snapshots should be configurable by user (eg: 100 past blocks and one snapshot every 100 blocks for past 2000 blocks).

 Pruning old snapshots is effectively done by DB.
 If DB allows to configure max number of snapshots, then we are done.
 Otherwise, we need to hook this mechanism into `EndBlocker`.